hiveot/hub/docs/README-TD.md

 ## Events

-Where properties contain the last known state value of a Thing, events are used to notify of changes to the state.
+Where properties contain the last known state value of a Thing, events are used to notify of changes to the state of a Thing, including properties and actions.

-Events are primarily defined for values that relate to the purpose of the device or service.
-For example, a multi-sensor device has events for each of the sensor values, but not for the individual attributes or configuration properties.
-Additional events can be defined for values that are critical to operations, for example a low battery event.
+Events are defined in the Events section of the TD along with a schema definition of the event content.

+Events are also sent to notify of changes to properties and output of actions.
+In this case event name (key) is that of the event or action.
+The action and property affordances in the TD implicitly define the events that notify of changes to properties and progress and output of actions.
+No event affordances should be defined for properties and actions as this would only duplicate the dataschema of properties and action outputs.

-> Note: A separate '$properties' event is sent periodically containing a map of all properties that have changed.
+> Note: In HiveOT an '$properties' event is sent periodically containing a map of values of properties that have changed.
 The delay between a change and sending an update should not exceed 1 minute.
+This should be treated as multiple individual events.

 The TD events affordance section defines the attributes used to describe events.
-This is similar to how properties are defined.
+This is similar to how properties are defined and action outputs are defined.

 TD Events map:
 ```